connectedbusiness/connectedwarehouse/README.md

 	Cordova version
 		- from the terminal command line: cordova -v

+ NOTE: whenever we remove and add platform, the images go to the default and we need to copy/paste images

+ Using Github Desktop
+ - Clone the repository to a folder

 How to build connected warehouse and deploy it to your device.

-1. In you MAC install the cordova globally.
-In terminal run (sudo npm install -g cordova)

-2. If INSTALLED and needs to update cordova.
-In terminal run  (sudo npm update -g cordova)
+- in terminal command line, change to root folder of application

-3. Use command npm install in root folder.
+- Use command "npm install" in root folder. (node js command), Use command "npn audit fix" to address issues

 4. Use command corodva platform add ios.
+IGNORE ERROR: Cannot find plugin.xml for plugin "com.connectedbusiness.plugins.airprinter".
+Please try adding it again.
+   REMOVE OR FIX per CB

-5. Use command cordova build ios.
+5. Use command cordova build ios. should get BUILD SUCCEEDED at the end

-6. If there is an error when building of app using cordova just open the Xcode and build using Xcode.
-Open the root folder platforms > iOS > ConnectedWarehouse.xcodeproj
+6. Open the root folder, platforms > iOS > ConnectedWarehouse.xcodeproj, right mouse click, open (opens XCode)

-7. Under General setting of ConnectedWarehouse.xcodeproj set the following:
+7. In XCode, Under General setting of ConnectedWarehouse.xcodeproj set the following:

 Identity

 Display Name: Connected Warehouse
-Bundle Identifier: com.connectedbusiness.connected-warehouse-20-1
+Bundle Identifier: com.connectedbusiness.connected-warehouse-20-1 (change to what you created in apple developer site)
 Version: 20.1.7508
 Build  : 20.1.7508.1